OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Create a file to manage configuration settings

-The function file references a file named **addin-config.js**, which doesn't yet exist.
+The HTML function file references a file named **addin-config.js**, which doesn't yet exist.
 Create a file named **addin-config.js** in the **helpers** folder and add the following code.
 This code uses the [RoamingSettings object](/javascript/api/outlook_1_5/office.RoamingSettings) to get and set configuration values.

 ```js
 function getConfig() {